AdobeDocs/uxp-indesign/src/pages/resources/recipes/clipboard/index.md

 import { siteConfig } from '../../../../../site-config';

 # Clipboard
-Read and write content from and to clipboard.
+Read and write content from and to the clipboard.

 <InlineAlert variant="info" slots="header, text1, text2"/>

 Scripts and plugins

-**In plugins**, you should seek the permission for `clipboard` access in the manifest.
-IMPORTANT: Be sure you know about permissions in general before you proceed) //TODO insert link to manifest -> clipboard module.
+**In plugins**, you should seek permission for `clipboard` access in the manifest.
+IMPORTANT: Read about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) before you proceed.

-**In scripts**, assume this value to be '' and ignore the manifest details in the following example.//TODO get value for scripts and ignore the manifest details below.
+**In scripts**, assume this value to be '' and ignore the manifest details in the following example.//TODO Get value for scripts and ignore the manifest details below.

 ## Example